 - Self-care assessment for activities of daily living.

-- Depression assessment should be performed when psychosocial stressors and chronic pain exist.
-The elderly are at particular risk.
+- Full assessment for depression when psychosocial stressors and chronic pain exist.

-Erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) may be mildly elevated with joint inflammatory states but large elevations may suggest a more systemic inflammatory condition..
-Synovial fluid analysis is the test of choice and shows clear fluid with white blood cell count less than 2000/microliter with a mononuclear predominance.
+Erythrocyte sedimentation rate (ESR) may be elevated in generalized or in erosive inflammatory OA.
+C-reactive protein (CRP) may be elevated in associated inflammation.
+Synovial fluid analysis shows clear fluid with white blood cell count 2000/microliter with mononuclear predominance.

-- Plain x-rays are typically the initial study of choice but may be negative in early stage of the disease.
-Hallmarks include osteophyte formation, subchondral cysts, joint space narrowing and effusion.
-The Kellgren-Lawrence grading is commonly used
+- Plain x-ray shows arthritis well but may be negative at the early stage of the disease.
+The Kellgren-Lawrence grading is

-- Bone scans: differentiate OA from other causes of joint pain (eg, tumor, infection) or to determine symptomatic joints when multiple joints have OA (eg facet joint arthropathy).
+- Bone scans: differentiate from other causes of joint pain (eg, osteomyelitis, tumours).

 Supplemental assessment tools

-- Arthroscopy: considered the gold standard for visual direct inspection of the joint; can be used therapeutically to wash out intra-articular debris for pain relief.
+- Arthroscopy: for visual inspection of the joint and washing out intra-articular debris for pain relief.

-- Arthrocentesis: allows fluid analysis, gram stain, culture and birefringence under polarized light, etc. to evaluate for crystalline or inflammatory arthropathy
+- Arthrocentesis: allows fluid analysis, gram stain, culture and birefringence under polarized light, etc. Steroid injection trial could be diagnostic if pain relief occurs.

-- Electrodiagnosis: can help to explore unexplained sensory symptoms or determine if weakness is pain limited or from nerve damage.
+- Electrodiagnosis: to explore unexplained sensory symptoms or weakness.

 - Goniometry: to define extent and progress of any restriction of joint mobility.